Do I Have Pink Eye Quiz

 1. Do you have eye redness?

-4. Does your eye itchy or feel gritty?
+4. Does your eye itch or feel gritty?

 5. Do you have discharge from your eye?